kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 You were all assigned a set of four samples, to get a file with the accession values run <br>
 `sed -n '<lower_number>,<upper_number>' /pscratch/jdu282_brazil_bootcamp2023/data/Bdor_WGS_SRA_list.txt > SRA_accessions.txt`

 To download from NCBI, we need to use the program [SRAtoolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
-I already downloaded a copy for us to use.
+It's already installed at `/pscratch/jdu282_brazil_bootcamp2023/programs/sratoolkit.3.1.0-ubuntu64/`

 Make a copy of your job script template `cp batch_header.sh SRA_download.sh`